RianAdu/personal-website/README.md

-# Personal Portfolio Website Project
+# Portfolio Website 2.0
-This website has been developed from ground up without using any templates or content managment systems.
-It is optimized for speed, browser compatibility and usability.
+This is an update of the 2016 version of my portfolio website.
+I added new projects and used bootstrap.

 ## Technolgies used for this project
 - HTML
-- CSS written in Sass
+- Sass
 - JavaScript
-- Compass
-- Susy
+- Bootstrap
 - jQuery
 - Picturefill
 - Mustache.js
+- Font Awesome
+- Animate.css
+- Validate.js

 ## Design
-The website has a fluid responsive single page design and was built using a **mobile first approach**.
+The website uses the responsive bootstrap grid system.
+The single page design and was built using a **mobile first approach**.
-In Addition a modular scale was used for a more meaningful responsive typography.
+The modular scale for a more meaningful responsive typography was not changed.